kazezakimiyu/lab-pascal-triangle-dp/README.md

 There are solutions that are cheaper, and your next step is to add memoization to reduce the cost of this algorithm.

 ## Updating Pascal.c
-You will see [pascal.c](pascal.c) already has the above recursive version and an iterative version that tracks the binominal coefficient with an expensive multiplication operation (at least slightly more expensive than addition if you think back to the assembly lab).
+You will see [pascal.c](pascal.c) already has the above recursive version and an iterative version that is more expensive on memory, but is faster.
+There is an even faster iterative version, but it struggles with larger numbers due a multiplication and division calculation [ref](https://en.wikipedia.org/wiki/Binomial_coefficient#In_programming_languages).

 ### Discussion and Code
 Take this time to compile the given code, and play with the two given solutions.
 For example if your compile